tremor-rs/tremor-www-docs/docs/overview.md

 - Pipelines - A pipeline specification is a specific configuration of a pipeline graph
 - Bindings - A binding specification describes how onramps, pipelines and offramps should be interconnected

-Artefacts can be though of analagously to code.
+Artefacts can be thought of analagously to code.
 They are a set of instructions, rules or configurations.
 As such they are registered with tremor via its API and stored in tremor's artefact repository.

 Deployment in tremor, is achieved through a mapping artefact.
 The mapping artefact specifies how artefacts should be deployed into one or many runtime instances, activated, and connected to live instances of onramps or offramps.